 (7) purpose for which entry may be made

-[Schedule 1 amended in Gazette 30 Dec 2004 p.
-7016.]

 Notes

-1 This is a compilation of the Local Government (Functions and General) Regulations 1996 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 20 January 2006 of the Local Government (Functions and General) Regulations 1996 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table